meteatamel/cloudevents-basics/README.md

 request to the proper component.
 Data that is not intended for routing is placed within the `data` (or base64 encoded `data_base64`) field of CloudEvent.

-### Content Modes

-There are 3 content modes in CloudEvents: binary, structured, batched.

-* **Binary-mode**: The event data is stored in the message body, and event attributes are stored as part of message metadata.
-Allows for efficient transfer and without transcoding effort.
-Good for supporting receivers that might not be aware of CloudEvents as the metadata can be ignored.
-* **Structured-mode**: Keeps event metadata and data together in the payload, allowing simple forwarding of the same event across multiple routing hops, and across multiple protocols.
-* **Batch-mode**: Multiple (zero or more) events are encoded in a single message body, according to a specific event format.
-Not all event formats or protocol bindings support batch-mode messages.

 ### What does a CloudEvent look like?

 Binary-mode: